tq1/tq1-docs/docs/FAQ.md

 ### My push notifications are not arriving to the phone, what is wrong?

 This is the most common cause of complaints.
-If this happens there are somethings you can do if we are not available or if you want to be sure you are doing everything right.
+If this happens there are some things you can do if we are not available or if you want to be sure you are doing everything right.

 - Make sure you are connected to the internet
 - Make sure that you have selected the right application: